CHAPTER 5: Nightscape

 I was on the verge of another nervous breakdown.
 The only thing that kept me breathing was my cats.
 They got me out of bed every morning—otherwise, I'd have no reason to get up.

 After an intense flurry of activity not unlike a tornado, the matter was at long last resolved.
 That was the good news.
 The bad news?
 I'd lost half of what I'd expected to make from the sale.
 And it wouldn't be enough to finish my home.
 So I filed for Social Security two years early just so I could continue to eat.
 And with the help of some new friends, I'd begun finding ways to make a little extra money so the house-building could continue, albeit very slowly.
 Eventually I was able to move into the house.

 Nothing ever goes smoothly, though.
 When I applied for a Temporary Certificate of Occupancy, the County Health Department threw up an enormous road block.
-Between them and the septic contractor, I was thrust into a year-plus-long battle for paperwork, with the prospect of having to move out of the house while the septic system was rebuilt.
+Between them and the septic contractor, I was thrust into a year-plus-long battle for paperwork, with the prospect of having to move out of the house while the septic system was torn out and completely rebuilt.
 It was an unbelievable cluster-fuck that had me imagining myself going postal and showing up at various offices with a machine gun.